JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-i-the-plan.md

 **The Magic of HLAB**

-HLAB is a nonprofit educational group dedicated to promoting the liberal arts in Japan.
-They host events throughout the year, but they’re best known for their two-week summer school, where they hire university students from all over the world to teach self-created seminars to Japanese high school students.
-That’s the gist of what they do, and you can find more information about them on their [official website.](https://teach.h-lab.co/why-hlab.html)
+[HLAB ](https://teach.h-lab.co/why-hlab.html)is an educational nonprofit dedicated to promoting the liberal arts in Japan.
+They host events throughout the year but are best known for their two-week summer school, where they recruit university students from all over the world to teach self-created seminars to Japanese high school students.

 ![Tokushima-Mugi region of HLAB Summer School 2020](/images/tokushima_hlab_pic.jpg)